chrisjsewell/ipypublish/docs/source/custom_export_config.rst

 Template Construction
 ~~~~~~~~~~~~~~~~~~~~~

-In line 22, we define how to construct the `jinja`_ template.
+On line 22, we define how to construct the `jinja`_ template.
 The ``outline`` key defines the path to an outline template,
 such as in :ref:`outline_schema`.